Linking Invariants for Valuations and Orderings on Fields: Introduction

 Then we turn to the arithmetic situation and recall in Section \ref{section on valuations and orderings} the needed notions and facts on valuations and orderings on fields.
 Crucial to our approach is the connection between inertia groups of valuations and the Kummer pairing, which is discussed in Section \ref{section on inertia group and the Kummer pairing}.
-Then we introduce in Section \ref{section on Kummer linking structures} our main construction of \textsl{Kummer linking structures} of fields with respect to a finite set of valuations and orderings.
-We explain the meaning of the linking invariant $[I,j]$ in this arithmetic context in terms of ramification and decomposition of valuations and orderings in the Galois extension $E_\rho$ associated with a globalization $\rho$ for $\calG_I$.
+Then we introduce in Section \ref{section on Kummer linking structures} our main construction of \textsl{Kummer linking structures} of fields with respect to a sets $I\subseteq {\widehat I}$ of valuations and orderings.
+We explain the meaning of the linking invariant $[{\widehat I},I,j]$ in this arithmetic context in terms of ramification and decomposition of valuations and orderings in the Galois extension $E_\rho$ associated with a globalization $\rho$ for $\calG_{{\widehat I},I}$.
 We also define the \textsl{linking homomorphism} ${\rm lk}(v_j,v_i)$ of two discrete valuations.

 In Sections \ref{section on number fields} and \ref{section on classical invariants over Q} we focus on number fields.
 We interpret some of the main results of Morishita and Amano in the language of linking structures and globalizations, and in particular, interpret the Legendre and R\'edei symbols as linking invariants arising from globalizations of Kummer structures.
+Here $I$ consists of discrete valuations corresponding to primes numbers $p_i\equiv1\pmod4$, and $\widehat I$ consists of $I$ together with the unique ordering on $\dbQ$.

-Finally, in Section \ref{section on cohomological interpretation of linking invariants} we go back to the general pro-$p$ setting of the linking structures $\calG_I$, and interpret the linking invariant $[I,j]$ cohomologically in terms of Massey product elements.
+Finally, in Section \ref{section on cohomological interpretation of linking invariants} we go back to the general pro-$p$ setting of the linking structures $\calG_{{\widehat I},I}$, and interpret the linking invariant $[{\widehat I},I,j]$ cohomologically in terms of Massey product elements.

-I thank Masanori Morishita for helpful comments on a previous version of this paper.
+I thank Masanori Morishita and the referees for their important comments on earlier versions of this paper, and in particular regarding the formulation of Theorem \ref{KochHoechsmann}.